-This is New York by M. Sasek was delivered to G from Santa because all the wombats and marmalade are great, but let’s keep it real.
+This is New York by M. Sasek was delivered by Santa because all the wombats and marmalade are great, but let’s keep it real.

 Hairy Maclary’s Rumpus at the Vet by Lynley Dodd is next in line for the best book to capture a pre-schooler’s understanding of silliness.
 This book is like a mini Three’s Company episode and if you don’t know what that is, that’s ok.
 Just take my word for it, in fact, you don’t even have to take my word for it, the word ‘Rumpus’ is in the title.
 That should be enough to sell you on this book.
 It is a rumpus started by a naughty cockatoo in the vet’s waiting room.
 Giggles will ensue.

 What Does the Fox Say by Ylvis is simply the lyrics to their hit song written down with illustrations.
 It is very silly and kind of existential in its Swedishness.
-The reason this book is special is because it was given to G by his 93 year old GG who saw the video of the song on Ellen and loved it so much she had to get it for her great grand son.
+The reason this book is special is because it was given to our son by his ninety-three-year-old great-grandma who saw the video of the song on Ellen.
+She loved it so much, she had to get it for her great-grandson.
 So.
 She’s awesome.
 In case you missed the fox video:

 Put Me in A Zoo by Robert Lopshire is silly, rhyming fun.
 This crazy animal can do all sorts of fun things with all his spots.
 They make him seem magical.
 It’s nice to end the day with a little magic.

 Now We Are Six by A.A.
-Milne is…well, what is it?
+Milne is-well, what is it?
 Perfect?
 Classic?
 Peerless?
 Timeless?
 My grandmother read this collection of poems to my mother and my uncle.
 My mother read it to me.
 My uncle recently asked me if I could remember all the words to the King of Peru (who was Emperor too) and I could.
-So when I heard G at only three at the breakfast table one morning quietly say to himself, ‘He would whisper and whisper until he felt crisper…’ I beamed.
-I know AA Milne had other plans as a writer that didn’t work out, and I’m sorry about that really, but what would childhood (or life for that matter) be without Christopher Robin and Pooh?
+So when I heard my son at only three at the breakfast table one morning quietly say to himself, ‘He would whisper and whisper until he felt crisper,’ I beamed.
+I know AA Milne had other plans as a writer that didn’t work out, and I’m sorry about that, really, but what would childhood (or life for that matter) be without Christopher Robin and Pooh?

 Listen to My Trumpet! by Mo Willems is just classic Mo Willems.
 Just the title makes me giggle.
 All of the Elephant and Piggie titles make me giggle.
 There’s a Bird on Your Head!
 I’m Invited to a Party!
 Pigs Make Me Sneeze!
 The man is a living, breathing example that intelligence is the ability to distill broad ideas down to their barest essence.
 And he’s still funny!
 He’s a master.

-Charlie and the Chocolate Factory by Roald Dahl…well, it’s the winner isn’t it?
+Charlie and the Chocolate Factory by Roald Dahl.
+Well, it’s the winner isn’t it?
 I didn’t read this story as a kid and I missed Gene Wilder’s version of the eccentric candy maker, but that made it all the more delightful to experience for the first time with our son.
-On the cusp of four years old, he was enraptured.
+On the cusp of four-years-old, he was enraptured.
 We read it two or maybe even three times in a row.
 I don’t know how many times we watched the movie.
-There was a little hiding behind couches when Augustus Gloop and Violet Beauregarde received their just desserts, but…that’s ok.
-All we have to say is, “Pardon me Veruca Salt?” when G is acting a little princely and he backpedals it right up!
+There was a little hiding behind couches when Augustus Gloop and Violet Beauregarde received their just desserts, but that’s ok.
+All we have to say is, “Pardon me Veruca Salt?” when he is acting a little princely and he backpedals it right up!